HTML to Text Converter

 | Extra whitespace | Collapsed to single spaces | Multiple spaces/newlines become one space |

-What this means for you: The output is clean, single-line text with no HTML artifacts.
-If you need paragraph breaks preserved, you'll want to add newlines manually or use a more sophisticated converter that handles block elements.
+What this means for you: By default the output is clean, single-line text with no HTML artifacts.
+If you need paragraph breaks kept, turn on the "Preserve line breaks" toggle above the input and block elements become real line breaks.

 Common Use Cases